E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 1) we check the density along the X-direction (*xsplit*: e.g. gmx density -f traj_compt.xtc -d X) or along the radius (*sphere*: e.g. via VOTCA: *csg_density --axis r --rmax <value> --ref [x_ref,y_ref,z_ref] --trj traj_comp.xtc --top topol.tpr --out test.dens.comp*), the density has to be less then 3% different from experimental data or the density from a full atomistic MD simulation.
 The density of the example is 1000 kg m^-3.

-2) static properties: crucial RDF's (e.g. for water the oxygen-oxygen RDF)
+2) static properties: crucial RDFs (e.g. for water the oxygen-oxygen RDF)

 3) p(N): It describes the average number of particles in the AT region throughout the simulation.